yuygfgg/Human-Thermal-Management-Calculator/README.md

 **Scientifically prove you're not cold (or hot).**

 An fun web-based tool for simulating human thermal comfort.
-It models core temperature and physiological responses based on environment, activity, and highly customizable clothing setups.
+It models core and skin temperature and physiological responses based on environment, activity, and highly customizable clothing setups.

 Key features include a real-time dashboard with detailed multi-series charts, a comprehensive comfort score, and the ability to import/export full simulation reports as CSV files.